#

 Peer Review Policy

-Journal of Aquatic Biology and Fisheries maintain the higher standards of peer review while increasing the efficiency of the process.
-All research articles published in this journal undergo full peer review, key characteristics of which are listed below:
+Journal of Aquatic Biology and Fisheries maintains the highest standards of peer review while increasing the efficiency of the process.
+All research articles published in this journal undergo full peer review, with the following key characteristics:

-All publication decisions are made by the journals’ Editor-in-Chief’ on the basis of the reviews provided.
+• All publication decisions are made by the journal's Editor-in-Chief based on the reviews provided.

-Members of the academic and research institutions both in international and national arenas and experienced retired professionals lend insight, advice and guidance to the Editor-in-Chief and to assist decision making on specific submissions.
-Qualified editors provide the professional and administrative support that allows the journals to maintain the integrity of peer review while delivering rapid turnaround and maximum efficiency to authors, reviewers and editors alike.
+• Members of academic and research institutions (both international and national) and experienced retired professionals provide insight, advice and guidance to assist decision making on specific submissions.

-Articles submitted directly to the journal will be fully peer reviewed by at least two appropriately qualified experts in the field selected by the Editor-in-Chief/Editors.
-The Editor-in-Chief or a designated member of the Editorial Team will then decide whether to accept, reject or request revisions based on the reviews and comments received.
+• Articles submitted directly to the journal will be fully peer reviewed by at least two qualified experts in the field.

-The editors then make a decision based on the reviewers' advice, from among several possibilities:
+Editors make decisions based on reviewers' advice from among several possibilities:

-• Reject outright, typically on grounds of specialist interest, lack of novelty, insufficient conceptual advance or major technical and/or interpretational problems or in cases of plagiarism/fabrication found out.
+• Reject outright - typically for specialist interest, lack of novelty, insufficient conceptual advance, major technical/interpretational problems, or plagiarism/fabrication

 Copyright & License